SoftwareAG/c8y-docs/README.md

 ## Add content as Markdown or HTML

 * Certified hardware kits and software libraries you can use to bring your remote assets into the cloud.
-* Device management, data visualization and remote control functionality through the web.
+* Device Management, data visualization and remote control functionality through the web.
 * Rapid customization of the above through [real-time processing](/concepts/realtime) and [Cumulocity applications](/concepts/applications).
 * APIs for extending the existing functionality or interfacing Cumulocity with your other IT services such as ERP or CRM systems.
 Cumulocity can also host your HTML5 applications.
 […]